rssiweb/rssi-website/rssiweb/README.md

+## For any changes
-1 To Open Terminal
+- To Open Terminal
 	Win + R => type cmd
-2 Go to website folder, type following in terminal
+- Go to website folder, type following in terminal
 	- E:
 	- cd RSSIWebsite
-3 See the changes
+- See the changes
 	- git status
-4 Stage the changes (if modified the existing file)
+- Stage the changes (if modified the existing file)
 	- git stage -u
-5 Stage the changes (if adding new files)
+- Stage the changes (if adding new files)
 	- git add <path_to_file>
-6 Commit the changes
+- Commit the changes
 	- git commit -m "your message"
-7 Push the changes to remote
+- Push the changes to remote
 	- git push origin -u master

+## First Time setup
 One Time setup respository on Github
- - create a new repository and copy <remote_URL_from_github> (https://github.com/sahasomnath/RSSIWebsite.git)
+ - create a new repository and copy <remote_URL_from_github> (https://github.com/rssiweb/RSSIWebsite.git)
  - open the terminal in website folder(step 1 and step 2)
  - git init
  - git add . (to add all files in current directory)